IBIZA TRAVEL GUIDE

 Can Beia Hostal Boutique can be found in the heart of San Antonio, giving you quick and easy access to all the bars, clubs and pubs as well as being in walking distance from the beach.
 Private rooms start at €34 per night in low season.

 A slightly further walk away from the beach and bars, Hostal Residencia Adelino offer single, twin and 3 bed private rooms from €24 a night, with a swimming pool and a slightly quieter environment.

+There are plenty of cool and unique hotels in Ibiza, with many starting at affordable prices for the area.
 Our top choice has to be the Hotel Apartments Marina Playa, an adult-only apartment located opposite a quieter beach in San Antonio Bay area, just a 15-minute walk to the bars and clubs but surrounded by some lovely restaurants and bars.
 The rooms are clean and elegantly decorated with sea view balcony rooms starting at €58 per night.